mmottl/res/README.md

     For example, the programmer might know that a consecutive series of operations will alternately add and remove large batches of elements.
-    In such a case it would be wise to keep a high reserve of available slots in the datastructure, because otherwise it will resize very often during this procedure which requires a significant amount of time.
+    In such a case it would be wise to keep a high reserve of available slots in the data structure, because otherwise it will resize very often during this procedure which requires a significant amount of time.

-    By raising a corresponding threshold in appropriate places at runtime, programmers can fine-tune the behaviour of e.g. their buffers for optimal performance and set this parameter back later to save memory.
+    By raising a corresponding threshold in appropriate places at runtime, programmers can fine-tune the behavior of e.g. their buffers for optimal performance and set this parameter back later to save memory.

   * Because optimal reallocation strategies may be quite complex, it was also a design goal to have users supply their own ones (if required).

-    By using functors users can parameterize these datastructures with their own reallocation strategies, giving them even more control over how and when reallocations are triggered.
+    By using functors users can parameterize these data structures with their own reallocation strategies, giving them even more control over how and when reallocations are triggered.

   * Users may want to add support for additional low-level implementations that require reallocations.
 In this case, too, it is fairly easy to